Ritchizh/Multifrequency_Radar_Data_Processing/README.md

 # Multifrequency_Radar_Data_Processing

-Big_22.2_26.2_nf11_56x43cm_3mm_d9cm - is the radar data file
+Big_22.2_26.2_nf11_56x43cm_3mm_d9cm - is the radar data file myfile_phi.txt - contains calibration coefficients for the phase linearization

 Main_Reconstruct_and_Proc.py - the main scipt with the code to read, process and visualize data with various options Methods_Reconstruct_and_Proc.py - the script with all methods implementation